metagraph-dev/metagraph/docs/plugin_author_guide/end_to_end_plugin_pathway.rst

 * The plugin registry raises exceptions when concrete algorithm signatures don't match abstract algorithm signatures.
 * The plugin registry automatically searches modules passed to *register_from_modules* for wrappers, translators, etc. This allows for separation of plugin functionality into different Python modules.

 A plugin registry doesn't actually inform Metagraph of anything.
-It is simply a datastructure that registers and sanity checks plugins.
+It is simply a data structure that registers and sanity checks plugins.

 Plugin registries have a ``plugins`` attribute that is a dictionary describing all the plugins known to the plugin registry.
 Plugin-finder functions should return dictionaries like this since this is what will be used by Metagraph to account for the found plugins.